 After completing a project on adolescent sexual and reproductive health in urban Paraguay that combined some aspects of social geography with qualitative research, I received a grant from Higher Education for Development (HED, funded by the USAID Mission in Paraguay) to partner with the Instituto Nacional de Salud (INS) to help build their post-graduate curriculum in Public Health.

 The partnership also led to a number of research projects and practica for Emory students, mostly in the areas of Positive Youth Development, Sexual and Reproductive Health, Birth and Midwifery.
-I am very fortunate to have been selected for a Fulbright "flexible" award that has allowed me to spend 2 months in Paraguay each summer 2015-2017 - this will be my last segment in 2017!
+I am very fortunate to have been selected for a Fulbright "flexible" award that has allowed me to spend 2 months in Paraguay each summer 2015-2017.

 - Hussen, Sophia, Meron Gurji Argaw, Mulugeta Tsegaye, Karen L. Andes, Danielle Gilliard, Carlos del Rio, 2018, Gender, power and intimate relationships over the life course among Ethiopian female peer educators living with HIV. , Culture, Health & Sexuality, ,